Ligament Sprain

 Knee Ligament Sprain Physiotherapy

-The knee houses four major ligaments, each requiring a distinct rehabilitation approach.
+The knee houses four major ligaments.
 ACL sprains are common in cutting and pivoting sports; MCL injuries from valgus forces; LCL sprains are less frequent but often complex.
-Our physiotherapists are trained in both conservative and post-surgical knee ligament rehab.
+We treat both conservative and post-surgical knee ligament rehab.

-Evidence shows conservative physiotherapy for ACL sprains achieves outcomes equivalent to surgery in many patients.
+Evidence shows conservative physiotherapy for ACL sprains achieves outcomes equivalent to surgery in many recreational athletes.
 We guide you through all options and design the optimal recovery pathway.

 Knee Ligament Rehab Protocol